MaybeShewill-CV/lanenet-lane-detection/README.md

 The accuracy during training process rises as follows:
 ![Training accuracy](https://github.com/TJCVRS/lanenet-lane-detection/blob/master/data/source_image/accuracy.png)

-Please cite my repo [lanenet-lane-detection](https://github.com/MaybeShewill-CV/lanenet-lane-detection) if you use if.
+Please cite my repo [lanenet-lane-detection](https://github.com/MaybeShewill-CV/lanenet-lane-detection) if you use it.

 ## Recently updates
 Adjust some basic cnn op according to the new tensorflow api.
 Use the